emberjs/rfcs/text/0000-asset-loader-service.md

   - Could return the combined manifest, but that could lead to abuse and I don't see a use case for it.
   - Specify merge/assign behavior shallow vs. deep.
 Maybe throw on collision?
 Review again once we have the implementation.
   - Could return a value to later evict a manifest, but we would need to define how that interplays with the caching.
+- Where will this Service live?
+In an addon or Ember core?
+- Does a public API need to be introduced in the Router for easier integration?